 While it’s possible to find great-sounding free music, you’ll find much higher quality music if you’re willing to spend $50-$100.
 Just make sure you stick to royalty free tracks (otherwise you’ll have to give the creator a percentage of your earnings).

 Once you have your music and voice overs, the next step is to layer them together.
 Load them into your audio editing software (we recommend Audacity because it’s powerful and free) as separate tracks, then cut and trim them to your liking.
 Play around with volume and pitch.
 Eliminate any extra noise.

 In most cases, you’ll want to start your music somewhere in the middle of the song, not the beginning of the track.
 Beginnings usually have slower build-ups, but you want to jump right into the powerful part.
 Use a quick fade up so the transition from silence to music isn’t jarring.

 Don’t be discouraged if you can’t make your intro or outro perfect right away.
 You aren’t beholden to them forever.
 You can always make changes to them for future episodes, though you’ll want to strive to stay as consistent as possible.

 Be Unique With Your Podcast Intros And Outros

-We’ve explained how to create standard podcast intros and outros, but you aren’t limited to this format.
+We’ve explained how to create standard podcast intros and outros.
+We’ve taught you how to start an episode and ho to end a podcast.
+But you aren’t limited to this format.
 Feel free to experiment with your own methods and ideas.
 Create whatever makes the most sense for your show and pleases your listeners.